New Attorney Registration

 Registration Statement

-The registration statement needs to be completed and filed with the Board of Overseers immediately.
-Maine Bar Rule 4(a) requires that every attorney, including law clerks admitted to practice in this State, upon admission and each year thereafter, to register with the Board.
-You must register regardless of whether you are actively employed or not.
-Attorneys who notify the Board that they are members of the armed forces of the United States and are on active duty outside of the State of Maine are exempt from filing the annual registration statement.
+The registration statement and IOLTA form shall be completed and filed with the Board of Overseers immediately.
+Pursuant to Maine Bar Rule 4(a), every attorney, including law clerks and emeritus members admitted to practice in Maine, are required upon bar admission, and annually thereafter, to register with the Board of Overseers.
+To maintain good standing, attorneys must register regardless of their employment status.
+Similarly, attorneys who notify the Board that they are members of the US Armed Forces on active duty outside of Maine are required to file the annual registration statement.
+Active duty military, emeritus attorneys and law clerks pay only the assessments required by Bar Rule 4.

 All persons first becoming subject to these Rules by admission to practice in Maine after April 1st shall file the registration documents required by this rule at the time of admission, but no annual registration fee shall be payable until the next annual registration collection.
 Failure to register shall result in the issuance of a notice of administrative suspension pursuant to Rule 4(h).